How I Lived Rent Free for Four Years (and no I didn’t live with my parents)

 I was offered and completed, a one-year contract in rural South Korea in the Gangwon Province.

-This benefits package was just as robust as the last!
+This benefits package was arguably more robust than the last.

 EPIK offered the following:

-While teaching in South Korea, I became friends with author, Ben Stout, who wrote the book, “How to Build Wealth Teaching English Overseas”.
+While teaching in South Korea, I became friends with author, Ben Stout, who wrote the book, “Get Rich Teaching English”.
 I never would have thought that reading a book and reaching out to the author afterwards would lead to such an amazing opportunity, but that is the power of networking my friends!